How a new generation of war profiteers are driving American politics in the 21st Century

 While Thiel used his proceeds from the sale of Paypal to found Palantir, Musk used his Paypal proceeds to move into the spaceflight industry.
 Because of the high cost of rockets, Musk traveled to Russia to attempt to secure his first space-flight using converted Russian ICBMs.
 However, he was rebuffed by the Russians and decided to manufacture the rockets himself, launching SpaceX in 2002.

-Musk had been joined on his trip by Michael Griffin, a veteran of the right-wing political efforts surrounding the space industry.
-Griffin had served as Chief Engineer at NASA and had also been the Deputy for Technology at Reagan’s Strategic Defense Initiative Organization (SDI), known colloquially as the “Star Wars” program.
+usk had been joined on his trip by Michael Griffin.
+Griffin was a veteran of the right-wing political efforts surrounding the space industry.
+He had served as Chief Engineer at NASA and then had as the Deputy for Technology at Reagan’s Strategic Defense Initiative Organization (SDI), known colloquially as the “Star Wars” program.

-The Star Wars program had its roots back in the “Team B” neoconservative analysis which argued Soviet military capacity was threatening to exceed that of the United States, despite the lack of concrete evidence.
-Team B was part of the larger anti-detente effort known as the Second Committee on the Present Danger, staffed by some of the most important facilitators of the neo-conservative movement, which was crucial to Reagan’s coalition because it provided the basis for an escalation in great-power confrontation, and therefore an increase in military spending which could satisfy both arms producers and the AFL-CIO, which agreed to support the initiatives since it meant an increase in union jobs.
+Part of the larger anti-detente effort known as the Second Committee on the Present Danger, this exercise was crucial to the conservative coalition, not because there was a genuine missile gap, but because it provided the basis for an escalation in great-power confrontation, and therefore an increase in military spending which could satisfy both arms producers and the AFL-CIO, since it meant an increase in union jobs.

 Reagan’s Star Wars was the culmination of the Team B report.
 But although the initiative had succeeded politically in justifying a massive increase in military spending in general, the actual specifics of militarization in the space sector remained limited based on the current technology.
 Griffin left the SDI, entering the private space-launch industry in 1990s, and penning an update to the Team B analysis for the Heritage Foundation in 1996 in a report, “Defending America: Ending America’s Vulnerability to Ballistic Missiles: An Update To The Missile Defense Study Team (Team B).”
 The report called for an escalation of the militarization of space, including through investment in space-based sensors as well as space-based defenses like space lasers.